The 1975 discography

-English alternative pop band the 1975 has released five studio albums, a live album, five extended plays, 35 music videos and 34 singles.
+English rock band the 1975 have released five studio albums, five live albums, five extended plays, 35 music videos and 34 singles.
+The band consists of lead vocalist, principal songwriter, and rhythm guitarist Matty Healy, drummer and primary producer George Daniel, lead guitarist Adam Hann, and bassist Ross MacDonald.

-The band's debut album, The 1975 (2013), debuted at number one on the UK Albums Chart and was certified Platinum by the British Phonographic Industry.
+The band's eponymous debut album, The 1975 (2013), debuted at number one on the UK Albums Chart and was certified Platinum by the British Phonographic Industry.
 Its follow-up, I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It, was released on 26 February 2016 and became their second successive chart topper.

 Subsequent albums A Brief Inquiry into Online Relationships (2018) and Notes on a Conditional Form (2020) both reached number one as well.
-The band's fifth album Being Funny in a Foreign Language followed on 14 October 2022.
+The band's fifth album, Being Funny in a Foreign Language, followed on 14 October 2022.